A2-ai/rv-docs/src/content/docs/reference/renv-examples.md

+---
+title: Some example renv projects
-To be added to main renv
+description: To be added to main renv
+draft: true
+---

 ## Examples